 Areas of expertise

-Dr Barbir specialises in coronary artery disease, refractory angina, hypertension, and coronary risk factor detection and management.
+Professor Barbir specialises in coronary artery disease, refractory angina, hypertension, and coronary risk factor detection and management.

 He is the clinical lead in lipoprotein apheresis, genetic detection of familial hypercholesterolaemia, management of lipid disorders and cardiac rehabilitation.
 He also has expertise in cardiac catheterisation and CT coronary angiography.

-Dr Barbir's major research interests are in familial hypercholesterolaemia, refractory angina, hyperlipidaemias, primary and secondary prevention, CT coronary calcification and angiography.
+Professor Barbir's major research interests are in familial hypercholesterolaemia, refractory angina, hyperlipidaemias, primary and secondary prevention, CT coronary calcification and angiography.